app-generator/api-server-laravel/README.md

 ## Troubleshooting

-To have a successfull compilation of this product make sure you have the following PHP extentions installed and enabled:
+To have a successful compilation of this product, make sure you have the following PHP extensions installed and enabled:

 - `php-xml` - required by Php-Unit
 - `php7.4-sqlite` - The SQLite driver required by Laravel ORM